-If you have entered into, or propose to enter into a contract which might limit rights against another contracting party, please let BIS know, so that we can advise you about how the agreement affects, or will affect, your cover.
+If you have entered into or propose to enter into a contract which might limit rights against another contracting party, please let BIS know, so that we can advise you about how the agreement affects, or will affect, your cover.
+BIS cannot provide legal advice, however, we can refer you to a legal advisor to review your contract if you wish.